Repository Management with Nexus

 The groupId in the Group column and the artifactId in the Artifact column identify each row in the search results table.
 Each row represents an aggregration of all artifacts in this Group and Artifact coordinate.

-The Version column displays the lastest version number available as well as a links to Show All Versions.
+The Version column displays the lastest version number available as well as a link to Show All Versions.

-The Download column displays direct links to all the artifacts available for the latest version of this artifacts.
-A typical list of downloadable artifacts would include the Java archive (jar), the Maven pom.xml file (pom), a Javadoc archive (javadoc.jar) and a Sourcecode archive (sources.jar), but other download options are also added if more artifacts are available.
+The Download column displays direct links to all the artifacts available for the latest version.
+A typical list of downloadable artifacts would include the Java archive jar, the Maven pom.xml file pom, a Javadoc archive javadoc.jar and a Sourcecode archive sources.jar, but other download options are also added if more artifacts are available.
 Click on the link to download an artifact.

 Each of the columns in the search results table can be used to sort the table in Ascending or Descending order.
-In addition you can choose to add and remove colums with the sort and column drop down options visible in Figure 5.14, “Sort and Column Options in the Search Results Table”.
+In addition, you can choose to add and remove colums with the sort and column drop-down options visible in Figure 5.20, “Sort and Column Options in the Search Results Table”.

 Let me guess?
 You installed Nexus, ran to the search box, typed in the name of a group or an artifact, pressed search, and saw absolutely nothing.
 No results.
-Nexus isn’t going to retrieve the remote repository indexes by default, you need to activate downloading of remote indexes for the three proxy repositories that Nexus ships with.
+Nexus isn’t going to retrieve the remote repository indexes by default.
+You need to activate downloading of remote indexes for the three proxy repositories that Nexus are shipped with Nexus.
 Without these indexes, Nexus has nothing to search.
-Fifnd instructions for activating index downloads in Section 6.2, “Managing Repositories”.
+Find instructions for activating index downloads in Section 6.2, “Managing Repositories”.

-Clicking on the (Show All Versions) link in the Version column visible in Figure 5.13, “Results of an Artifact Search for "junit"” will kick of an Advanced Search by the groupId and artifactId of the row and result in a view similar to Figure 5.15, “Advanced Search Results for a GAV Search Activated by the Show All Versions Link”.
+Clicking on the (Show All Versions) link in the Version column visible in Figure 5.19, “Results of an Artifact Search for "junit"” will initiate an Advanced Search by the groupId and artifactId of the row and result in a view similar to Figure 5.21, “Advanced Search Results for a GAV Search Activated by the Show All Versions Link”.

 The header for the Advanced Search contains a selector for the type of search and one or more text input fields to define a search and a button to run a new search with the specified parameters.

 The Popularity column shows a relative popularity as compared to the other results in the search table.
-This can give you a good idea on the take up of a new release.
-For example if a newer version has a high Age value, but a low Popularity compared to an older version, you might want to check the upstream project and see if there is any issues stopping other users from upgrading that might affect you as well.
+This can give you a good idea on the adoption rate of a new release.
+For example if a newer version has a high age value, but a low popularity compared to an older version, you might want to check the upstream project and see if there is any issues stopping other users from upgrading that might affect you as well.
 Another reason could be that the new version does not provide signifcant improvements to warrant an upgrade for most users.